 "Cruise" was just the starting point for Kelley and Hubbard, however: The pair went on to release seven more consecutive chart-topping singles and another platinum-selling album, Anything Goes.
-Their third project, Dig Your Roots, was released in August of 2016; to date, FGL have earned a dozen No. 1 singles and 10 platinum-selling songs.
+Their third project, Dig Your Roots, was released in August of 2016; to date, FGL have earned more than dozen No. 1 singles and platinum-selling songs.

 Although the Florida Georgia Line guys are some of the hardest-working artists in country music, they give plenty of credit to their record label, which helped launch their success.